What a nice message to read! It sure would be nice if everyone joining a Slack channel received such a message!

 is a type of information you want to store.
 In this case, it's the information from the form submission.
 Next, you'll fill the datastore with that information.

-You've already used built-in functions, but you can also create custom functions.
+You've already used Slack functions, but you can also create custom functions.
 Custom functions are unique building blocks of automation that you build to use in your workflows.

 Within your functions